tiagordc/node-red-contrib-tcp-client/README.md

 ![node configuration](https://raw.githubusercontent.com/tiagordc/node-red-contrib-tcp-client/master/flow.png)

-Added support to XML over TCP with parsing and some options on the output.
+This node was developed specifically for XML over TCP with some parsing options but other formats shoult still be supported.

 ## How it works: